 Table of Contents

-It may not be totally obvious why sending the claim to the surety makes a big difference in shortening the time from claim to payment.
-The reason sending the claim to the surety works has to do with how surety bonds are structured.
+It may not be totally obvious why sending the claim to the surety makes a big difference in shortening the time of time from claim to payment.
+The reason for sending the claim to the surety works has to do with how surety bonds are structured.
 To qualify for a payment bond, a contractor must apply with the surety, and then to get the payment bond, the contractor must sign certain agreements with the surety.

 Throughout the application process, the surety will examine the creditworthiness and solvency of the contractor applying for the bond, like checking the GC’s assets.
 While surety companies issuing a bond will take some risk, they aren’t going to take much, and they will try to limit it as much as possible.